 Size and shapes of natural pearls

 Natural colors of pearls are pink, silver, creme, golden, green, blue and black.
 All other colored pearls are dyed.
-There are eight “basic” shapes: Baroque, round, semi-round, oval, drop, pear, button, circled and double bouldered.
+There are eight “basic” shapes: Round, semi-round, oval, drop, pear, button, circled and double bouldered as well as Baroque pearls.

 Natural pearls occur in various sizes ranging from a pin to dove egg.
 The largest natural pearl found so far weights 450 carat (0.2 lb, 90 g).
 It is in the South Kensington Museum.